 How does the grace period work?

-The grace period may be applied when the validity of your patent or patent application is being considered in examination or revocation proceedings.
+The grace period may be applied when the validity of your patent or patent application is being considered in examination, opposition or revocation proceedings.

 You do not need to take any action to claim the grace period but if your invention is disclosed, you will need to ensure a complete application is filed in time.